rancher/rancher-docs/versioned_docs/version-2.0-2.4/reference-guides/pipelines/pipeline-configuration.md

     > **Note:** Notifiers are configured at a cluster level and require a different level of permissions.

 1. For each recipient, select which notifier type from the dropdown.
 Based on the type of notifier, you can use the default recipient or override the recipient with a different one.
 For example, if you have a notifier for _Slack_, you can update which channel to send the notification to.
-You can add additional notifiers by clicking **Add Recipient**.
+You can add more notifiers by clicking **Add Recipient**.

 ### Configuring Notifications by YAML
 _Available as of v2.2.0_